 Not many Singaporean students can claim to have written a novel while still at university—at the height of the pandemic thousands of miles away in California, no less—and have it acquired by an international publisher in a six-figure deal.
 For Kyla Zhao, who’s never thought about being an author, it was an unexpected accomplishment.

-“I became really lonely and homesick so I started writing as an escape from pandemic reality,” says Kyla, who was a student at Stanford University at a time of lockdowns and anti-Asian hate.
+“I became really lonely and homesick so I started writing as an escape from pandemic reality,” says Kyla, who was a student at Stanford University during a time of lockdowns and anti-Asian hate.
 She tapped into her experience writing at several fashion magazines—Kyla also wrote for Campus (check her article here)—to write her first novel, The Fraud Squad.

 We caught up with Kyla to ask her all about her amazing journey from university student to Penguin Random House author.